Florida prosecutors argue Kraft surveillance video should not be suppressed

 WEST PALM BEACH, Fla.
 (WHDH) — An appeal was filed by Florida prosecutors just hours before the midnight deadline to challenge a judge’s decision to block secretly recorded video in connection to New England Patriots owner Robert Kraft’s alleged solicitation of prostitutes at a massage parlor in Florida.

+“Based on video captured by surveillance cameras police installed in the Spa pursuant to the warrant, Mr. Kraft’s guilt is a virtual certainty,” prosecutors said.

-Judge Leonard Hanser ruled in May that prosecutors could not use the video from inside the Orchids of Asia Day Spa in court because Jupiter police did not take enough precautions to avoid invading the privacy of spa customers who only received legitimate massages.
+Judge Leonard Hanser ruled in May that prosecutors could not use the video because Jupiter police did not take enough precautions to avoid invading the privacy of spa customers who only received legitimate massages.

 Kraft has pleaded not guilty but issued a public apology.